foonoo/docs/5-Building-Sites.md

 {{/projects}}
 ````

-Or if you wanted to use good old PHP, you could go with the following:
+Or if you wanted to use good old PHP's templating features, you could go with the following:

 ````php
 <h1>Projects</h1>